JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-The `cancel` function instructs SymPy to perform cancellations.
-It
+The `cancel` function instructs SymPy to cancel common factors in a rational expression.
-takes rational functions and puts them in a canonical $p/q$ form with
-no common (rational) factors and leading terms which are integers:

 ```jldoctest introduction
 julia> cancel(r)